kennytilton/web-mx/doc/intro-a-counter.md

 And now, Web/MX in a nutshell.
 The developer:
 * just writes standard HTML, CSS, and SVG;
-* dynamic HTML comes from property formulas that can access any app state to make its decisions;
+* property formulas can work off any other app properties; and
-* The "MX" in Web/MX transparently detects formula dependencies, and propagates change automatically; and
-* any event handler can update any state.
+* event handlers can update any app property.

 Let us look at each of those in the context of a simple counter app.